-Research and development costs are charged to expense as incurred, and are included in selling, general and administrative expenses in the accompanying consolidated statements of comprehensive (loss) income.
-Total research and development costs for continuing operations were \$12,740, \$13,029, and \$10,406 for the years ended December 31, 2023, 2022, and 2021, respectively.
+Research and development costs are charged to expense as incurred, and are included in selling, general and administrative expenses in the accompanying consolidated statements of comprehensive loss.
+Total research and development costs for continuing operations were \$12,171, \$12,740, and \$13,029 for the years ended December 31, 2024, 2023, and 2022, respectively.